 We all know caffeine is a stimulant that helps keep us awake, but it is sometimes hidden in things we are not aware of.
 Coffee and tea are obvious sources of caffeine but it can also be found in many workout supplements, soft drinks, and even chocolate.
 Try to limit intake of these things after lunchtime and limit your sugar intake also, as too much can have the same effect.

 Limit your alcohol

 Alcohol may help you relax and fall asleep faster, but it can mess with your sleep cycles.
-Alcohol decreases deep sleep, increases arousal and may make you need to use the toilet more often, so sleep quality will be diminished.
-If you do have a drink of an evening, try to have it earlier rather than later and drink in moderation, so it’ll wear off by the time you lie down.
+Alcohol decreases deep sleep, increases arousal and may make you use the toilet more often, diminishing sleep quality.
+If you do have a drink of an evening, try having it earlier rather than later and drink in moderation so it’ll wear off by the time you lie down.

 Try not to engage in stimulating activity before bed.
 Vigorous exercise, playing competitive games, watching exciting programs, or holding important discussions can all keep your brain wide awake and have it racing when it is time to switch off and go to sleep.

 Try to calm your mind as much as possible before getting ready for bed.
 Some meditation, foam rolling or gentle stretching/yoga before you hit the sack can help relax your mind, steady your breath, and reduce muscle tension without raising heart rate or body temperature.